Montrose Lifeboat Station: History

-In 1869, after a visit by Capt.
-John Ward, RNLI Inspector of Lifeboats, it was agreed that the management of the station would be transferred to the RNLI.
-A new 33-foot self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, was funded by the merchants of Mincing Lane, London, and duly named Mincing Lane.
+In 1869, following a visit by Capt.
+John Ward, Inspector of Lifeboats for the RNLI, it was agreed that the management of the station would be transferred to the RNLI.
+A new 33 ft self-righting 'pulling and sailing' (P&S) lifeboat, one with oars and sails, was funded by the merchants of Mincing Lane, London, and duly named Mincing Lane.
 The existing lifeboat was retained as a No.2 lifeboat.
 A new lifeboat house was built on the north side of the River South Esk, close to the old lifeboat house, and a slipway constructed at a cost of £100.

 A gift of £400 had been made to the RNLI by Mr Davies-Griffith of Caer Rhûn Hall in Conwy.
 The gift was appropriated to the (so far unnamed) No.2 lifeboat, which was then named Roman Governor of Caer Hun, after the Roman Villa and earthworks discovered on the donor's property.
-A new 30-foot boat in 1874 would be given the same name.
+A new 30 ft lifeboat in 1874 would be given the same name.

 On 21 December 1872, the East Prussian brig Henriette of Memel, on passage from Sligo, was driven ashore on the sands north of Montrose.
 The lifeboat Mincing Lane (No.1) set out from the harbour, whilst the Roman Governor of Caer Hun (No.2) was hauled up the beach to the scene on her carriage before being launched.
 Approaching the wreck, the Coxswain and three crew were washed out of the No.1 lifeboat.
-5 men from the brig took their chance and jumped into the lifeboat, which then set about retrieving the four lifeboat crew, who by now had been in the water for 20 minutes.
-All 4 were recovered, but Coxswain William Mearns had been hit on the head by the ships rudder, and crewman Alexander Paton died some days later from exposure.
+Five men from the brig took their chance and jumped into the lifeboat, which then set about retrieving the four lifeboat crew, who by now had been in the water for 20 minutes.
+All four were recovered, but Coxswain William Mearns had been hit on the head by the ships rudder, and crewman Alexander Paton died some days later from exposure.
 The three remaining people aboard the Henrietta were rescued by the No.2 lifeboat.
 For this service, Coxswain William Mearns, (No.1 lifeboat), and his son Coxswain William Mearns Jnr., (No.2 lifeboat), were each awarded the RNLI Silver Medal.
-Coxswain William Mearns would later retire from the service on health grounds, especially due to injuries received that day.
+Coxswain William Mearns would later retire from the service on health grounds, due to injuries received that day.